Kylir/dotfiles/README.md

 # Linux Dot Files

-Here are the main Linux config files I'm using on my Ubuntu with I3 Window Manager machine.
+Here are the main Linux config files I'm using on my Manjaro with the I3 Window Manager.

-## Bin
+## Binaries

 Bash scripts located in one of the local bin folders (`~/bin/` or `~/.local/bin/`)